angela-d/wifi-network-testing/README.md

   - Nearby router / access point signal strength (in relation to you)
   - Their router MAC & chip manufacturer info
   - SSID (wifi name) and overall neighbor channel utilization
-  - What channel each router is using
+  - What channel each router or AP is using
-  - How many routers total are on that channel
+  - How many routers/APs total are on that channel

 Connectivity assessments:
 - Connection detection